Southern English Springer Spaniel Society

 It takes about 9 - 12 weeks to train a dog to the required standard.
 They have NO physical contact with drugs and NEVER become addicted.
 They search purely for pleasure knowing that their reward will be a game with their handler and favourite toy.

 The London Fire Brigade, use two dogs as part of their Arson Response Unit.
 'Simba' an English Springer and 'Odin' a black Labrador.
 They have been trained to detect the presence of accelerants at the scene of a fire.

 Indeed the disastrous bush fires suffered in Australia prompted the authorities to train Springers as Koala search dogs, The dogs are trained using Koala fur and scats.

-Just to remind you, after working hard at their trained task, their only reward is a tennis ball or favourite toy!
+Just to remind you, after working hard at their highly trained task, the only reward is a tennis ball or their favourite toy!